rackerlabs/support-how-to/content/cloud-load-balancers/configure-multiple-SSL-certificates-on-cloud-load-balancers.md

    b.
 If you need to delete the certificate mapping, click **Delete Mapping**.

-**IMPORTANT**: If you are updating the certificate, you need to provide the private key even if the Key did not change.
+**IMPORTANT**: If you are updating the certificate, you need to provide the private key even if the key did not change.
 This is done intentionally for security purposes.

-If you've followed this guide, you can now add, update, or remove certificate mappings on your cloud load balancer.
+If you've followed the steps in this article, you can now add, update, or remove certificate mappings on your Cloud Load Balancer.